openstack/openstack-ansible/doc/source/user/ceph/ceph-aio.rst

 Prepare the host as described in the standard AIO quickstart guide.

-Before running the aio bootstrap script, set the scenario variable to enable the Ceph-enabled layout:
+Before running the AIO bootstrap script, set the scenario variable to enable the Ceph-enabled layout:

 .. code-block:: console